“When first things are put first, second things are not suppressed but increased.” -C. S. Lewis

 agony, cross, redemption,

-and receive assurance of pardon, adoption, life, glory.
+receive assurance of pardon, adoption, life, glory.

 As the outward elements nourish my body,

-so may thy indwelling Spirit invigorate my soul,
+thy indwelling Spirit invigorate my soul,

-until that day when I hunger and thirst no more,
+that day when I hunger and thirst no more,

-and sit with Jesus at his heavenly feast.
+with Jesus at his heavenly feast.